big-data-and-economics/lead-hackathon/README.md

 Everyone should participate in the presentation and you should be prepared to answer questions about your work.

+Critically: you should not just read off of your slides.
+You should use slides to provide visual aids and short key points that you can expand upon.
+If you are reading off of your slides throughout the presentation, you are not presenting effectively.
+You will likely lose your audience and your grade will reflect that.

 ### Paper Summary

 After the hackathon, you will have a week to organize your work into a 1-2 page summary of your findings and recommendations.
 This should be written in a way that is accessible to a lay audience and should be free of jargon.